 17. The Tattoo Cafe and Lounge

-This is a roof-top Cafe and Lounge which serves a variety of finger food and several delicious and mouth-watering quick bites.
+This is a roof-top Cafe and Lounge which serves a variety of finger licking food, several delicious cuisines and mouth-watering quick bites.
 Located right in the heart of the walled city, the cafe is quite famous for the majestic view of Hawa Mahal.
 You can click stunning pictures for your Instagram with the enchanting Hawa Mahal in the background.

-This is also the favourite places to visit in Jaipur among the locals as well.
+This is also the favorite places to visit in Jaipur among the locals as well.
 This Cafe has the perfect family ambience so your kids too can enjoy it gracefully.